trilejay/League-Of-Legends-Item-Builder/README.md

 ## Code Overview

-- **App Component**: Manages state for input value, scraped data, loading status, and errors.
+- **App Component**: Utilizes React for the frontend and Flask for the backend.
+Manages state for input value, scraped data, loading status, and errors.
 Handles the scraping request and updates the table with the fetched data.
 - **SortWinRate Component**: Provides a button to sort the displayed builds by their win rate.